edubu2/metis-project3/README.md

 1. Fork & clone this repository to your local Github repo/machine
 2. Ensure all technologies in the [Tech Stack](#tech-stack) section are installed on your machine
 3. From your terminal (located in the root directory of the repo), use the `psql -f code/db_create.sql` command to create and populate the 'instacart' database on your machine.
-4. Create a `code/database.ini` file containing your PostgreSQL username and password.
+4. Create a `code/database.ini` file containing your Postgres username and password.
 Make sure this filename remains in the .gitignore file to keep this information hidden from the public.
 Here's what it should look like (replace 'username' and 'password' with your Postgres username & password).

     ![db_setup_file.png](etc/db_setup_file.png)
 ___